adriancascadia/HSW-website/src/content/cases/filtered-naturally.md

 Bottled at the source in Hawai‘i.

 Never Filtered Tap.
 Never Tankered.
 Hawaiian Springs.
-Hawai‘i’s original bottled water — the only one bottled at the source.
+Hawaiian Springs is the only Hawaiian Artesian water bottled at the source.